pelmers/GPXSpliceApp/README.md

 - Support GPX files and Strava activities
 - Split GPX files into multiple files
 - Combine multiple GPX files into one
-- Full mapping visualization and interactive stats charts
+- Full mapping visualization and interactive stats charts (elevation, speed, heart rate, etc.)
 - Settings for metric and imperial units
 - All processing stays on your phone